Easter feast: lamb, date & apricot tagine

 2 tbsp finely chopped parsley leaves

-6. In the last 15 minutes of lamb cooking, mix fruit compote gently with lamb pieces.
+6. In the last 15 minutes of meat cooking, mix fruit compote gently with lamb pieces.
 Remove lid and cook uncovered for 15 minutes on a vigorous simmer until the sauce slightly thickens.
 After 15 minutes, remove from heat, cover and leave to rest for 10 minutes.

 7. While the lamb is resting, prepare the couscous.
 Combine vegetable stock, butter and salt and heat until boiling.
 Stir until melted.
 Add the couscous and mix well into the hot stock.
 Cover tightly and leave for the grains to absorb liquid for 5 minutes.